markattarcolgate64/open-vending-bench/README.md

 This project recreates the benchmark environment described in the paper ["Vending-Bench: A Benchmark for Long-Term Coherence of Autonomous Agents"](https://arxiv.org/abs/2502.15840).
 The benchmark tests AI agents' ability to maintain coherent decision-making over extended periods (20M+ tokens) by managing a simulated vending machine business.
 I did not come up with this concept all credit to the authors of that paper.

-THIS IS STILL IN PROGRESS AND WON'T PROVIDE A COMPREHENSIVE SIMULATION RIGHT NOW
+THIS IS STILL IN PROGRESS

 ### Implemented Features
 - **Core Simulation Loop** - Time progression, daily cycles, weather simulation